-As a public body, SEStran has to follow strict rules in the way we invite, evaluate and award contracts.
-These rules are set out in legislation and our own Standing Orders1.
-Their purpose is to ensure accountability, openness and transparency in the way that we do business with suppliers and to protect SEStran and its employees from any legal challenge or allegation of impropriety in the way we conduct our business.
+As a public body, all SEStran procurement activity follows relevant legislation and the rules set out within SEStran Contract Standing Orders.
+Their purpose is to ensure accountability, openness, and transparency in the way that we do business with suppliers and to protect SEStran and its employees from any legal challenge or allegation of impropriety in the way we conduct our business.